Context & Background

 The Yukon First Nations Education Directorate (YFNED) also knows this.
 Since 2020, YFNED has been leaders in school food programming for Indigenous students.
 Not only has their Nutrition Team ensured reliable access to in-school meal services throughout the territory, but they have also provided food hampers, family feasts, and other nutritional supports.

-The federal government also sees the benefit in improved student access to nutritious food.
-In April 2024, Canada announced their National School Food Program, committing $1 billion to school food over five years.
 Through the Canada - Yukon National School Food Program Agreement, our territorial government will be receiving approximately $7.4 million for school food programs across the Yukon from 2024-2027.
-Though this may seem like enough for students in our communities, this funding parcels out to be $1.44 per child per day - an amount not nearly enough to meet the nutritional needs of our youth.
+Though this may seem sufficient for students in our communities, this funding amounts to $1.44 per child per day - not nearly enough to meet the nutritional needs of our youth.

 Current Landscape